vi/websocat/doc/functions.md

 ## Command::env_osstr

-Add or set environtment variable for the subprocess (possibly non-UTF8)
+Add or set environment variable for the subprocess (possibly non-UTF8)

 Parameters: